Kim Kyong-hui: Personal life

-Kim met her future husband, Jang Song-thaek, when she was studying at Kim Il-sung University.
+Kim met her future husband, Jang Song-thaek, when she was studying at Kim Il Sung University.
 She and Jang continued dating after he relocated to Wonsan, allegedly because the Kim family opposed their relationship.
 The two eventually married in 1972.

 Kim and Jang had a daughter, Jang Kum-song (1977–2006), who lived overseas in Paris as an international student; she refused an order to return to Pyongyang and then reportedly committed suicide in September 2006 due to her parents' opposition to her relationship with her boyfriend.

-In 2010s, Kim Kyong-hui had been rumored to be either dead or very ill.
+In the 2010s, Kim Kyong-hui was rumored to be either dead or very ill.
 According to a report by the Daily NK in August 2012, she has suffered from ill health due to alcoholism.
 According to Paul Fischer, she has suffered from this disease every so often since at least the late 1970s.
 This has prompted at least one trip into China for rehabilitation.
 It was suggested that she had a fatal stroke or a heart attack.
 Some reports claimed she had committed suicide.
 According to other reports, she underwent surgery for a brain tumour in 2013 and was left in a vegetative state.

 On 8 December 2013, Jang was publicly expelled from the ruling Workers' Party of Korea.
 Jang was accused of factionalism, corruption, and a range of misbehaviour that included affairs with other women.
 On 13 December, it was reported that he had been executed for treason.

 On 14 December, the Korean Central News Agency released a roster of six top officials appointed to a national committee in charge of organizing a state funeral for Kim Kuk-tae, a former Workers' Party official.
 The roster included the name of Kim Kyong-hui, indicating she had survived the purge and remained in favour.
 The status of Kim Kyong-hui's relationship with Jang had been a subject of frequent speculation.
 Analysts believe that Jang and Kim Kyong-hui had been estranged.
 Yoon Sang-hyun, a National Assembly of South Korea deputy floor leader of the governing Saenuri Party, said that Kim had been "separated" from Jang and did not oppose his purge.

-In 2015, an unnamed source, described as a high-ranking defector, claimed that Kim Jong-un had ordered Kim Kyong-hui to be poisoned.
+In 2015, an unnamed source, described as a high-ranking defector, claimed that Kim Jong Un had ordered Kim Kyong-hui to be poisoned.
 In February 2015 the South Korean National Intelligence Service stated she was still alive.
 In 2016, historical footage of her was aired on North Korean television, indicating that she had not been removed from official history.
 In 2017, the South Korean Yonhap News Agency reported that she was alive but receiving medical treatment.

-In January 2020, Kim appeared in North Korean media for the first time in over six years, attending a lunar new year concert with Kim Jong-un.
+In January 2020, Kim appeared in North Korean media for the first time in over six years, attending a lunar new year concert with Kim Jong Un.